BurgerTime: Sequels

-An arcade spin-off, Peter Pepper's Ice Cream Factory (1984) and an arcade sequel, Super BurgerTime (スーパーバーガータイム) (1990), were not widely released.
+An arcade spin-off, Peter Pepper's Ice Cream Factory (1984), and an arcade sequel, Super BurgerTime (スーパーバーガータイム) (1990), were not widely released.
 Super BurgerTime stars Peter Pepper Jr. and allows two players to play at once.
 It is fairly true to the original, but with many added features and a different style of graphics.

 A console-only sequel, Diner, was created after the 1984 purchase of Intellivision from Mattel by INTV Corp.
 It was programmed by Ray Kaestner, the programmer of the Intellivision version of BurgerTime.
 In Diner, Peter Pepper must kick balls of food so that they roll off platforms and down ramps to land on a large plate at the bottom of the screen, while avoiding or crushing enemy food items that are trying to stop him.

-BurgerTime Deluxe was released for the Game Boy in 1991 featuring similar gameplay to the original arcade game.
-BurgerTime Deluxe was re-released for the Nintendo Switch through the Nintendo Switch Online Game Boy service.
+BurgerTime Deluxe was released for the Game Boy in 1991 with similar gameplay to the original arcade game.
+BurgerTime Deluxe was re-released for the Nintendo Switch through the Nintendo Classics service.

 A crossover with The Flintstones titled The Flintstones: BurgerTime in Bedrock was released on Game Boy Color in 2000.

 Namco released BurgerTime Delight for mobile devices in 2007.
 It includes "new graphics, characters and power-ups".
 There are six "arcade levels" and eight enhanced mode levels with perils of falling ice and rising fire from the grill.
 Besides the pepper of the classic game, there is now a salt shaker, that when collected stuns all enemies on the screen.

 A 3D update, BurgerTime World Tour, was released in 2011 for Xbox Live Arcade and PlayStation Network, and in 2012 for WiiWare.
-It was delisted from Xbox Live Arcade on April 30, 2014.
-G-Mode and XSEED Games released a re-imagining of the game on October 8, 2019, titled BurgerTime Party! for the Nintendo Switch, with new modes and redesigns.
+It was delisted from Xbox Live Arcade in April 2014.
+G-Mode and XSEED Games released a re-imagining of the game on October 8, 2019, titled BurgerTime Party!, for the Nintendo Switch, with new modes and redesigns.

+In 2024, the Chili's restaurant chain obtained the license for BurgerTime to create a browser-based game called Chili's Big Smasher BurgerTime.
+In this version of the game, players control the franchise mascot Joe ChiliHead in a quest to create Big Smasher Burgers across six levels of gameplay.
+Players who participated also had the chance to win prizes such as free burgers for life.